furyca/web-frontend-assignment/README.md

 ### Step 2: Install Dependencies

-Got to the project direction and install the project dependencies:
+Go to the project direction and install the project dependencies:

 ```sh
 cd web-frontend-assignment